look/query-parser/tutorial/build_a_query_parser.md

 ## Building a term-based query parser

-Our first parser will be extremely limited.
-Given input like "cat in the hat" it can generate this Elasticsearch query:
+At first, the query parser will be extremely limited.
+Given input like "cat in the hat" it will be able to generate this Elasticsearch query:

     {
       "query": {